Tigalari script: Names

 The name by which this script is referred to is closely tied with its regional, linguistic or historical roots.
 It would not be wrong to assign all the names mentioned above to this script.

 Arya Ezhuttu, or the more recently coined term Grantha Malayalam, is used to refer to this script in Kerala.
 Arya Ezhuttu covers the spectrum between the older script (that is Tigalari) until it was standardised by the lead types for Malayalam script (old style) in Kerala.

 Tigalari is used to this day by the Havyaka Brahmins of the Malanadu region.
 Tigalari is also the term that is commonly used to refer to this script in most manuscript catalogues and in several academic publications today.
 Gunda Jois has studied this script closely for over four decades now.
 According to his findings that were based on evidences found in stone inscriptions, palm leaf manuscripts and early research work done by western scholars like B. L. Rice, he finds the only name used for this script historically has been Tigalari.

 It is referred to as Tigalari lipi in Kannada-speaking regions (Malnad region) and Tulu speakers call it as Tulu lipi.
-It bears high similarity and relationship to its sister script Malayalam, which also evolved from the Grantha script.

 This script is commonly known as the Tulu script or Tulu Grantha script in the coastal regions of Karnataka.
 There are several recent publications and instructional books for learning this script.
 It is also called the Tigalari script in—Elements of South Indian Palaeography by Rev. A C Burnell and a couple of other early publications of the Basel Mission press, Mangalore.
 Tulu Ramayana manuscript found in the Dharmasthala archives refers to this script as Tigalari Lipi.